ioBroker/ioBroker.influxdb/README.md

 **Only influxDB >= v0.9 supported, v1.0 recommended**

+## Direct writes or buffered writes?
+With the default configuration the adapter stores each single datapoint directly into the database and only use the internal buffer if the database is not available.
+If database was not available the buffer is flushed at the given interval, so it can take the defined interval till the missing points are written!

+By changing the configuration it is possible to cache new datapoints up to a defined count or a defined maximum interval after which all points are stored into the database.
+This also gives better performance and less system load compared to writing the datapoints directly.
+InfluxDB has a limitation of the maximum size for writes which is at around 2MB.
+It should be save to have up to 15.000 datapoints as buffer maximum, maybe also 20.000, but this highly depends on the length of your datapoint-IDs.

+On exit of the adapter the buffer is stored and reinitialized with next start, so no datapoints should be lost and will be written after next start.

+## InfluxDB and datatypes
+InfluxDB is very strict on datatypes.
+The datatype for a measurement value is defined with it's first write.
+The adapter tries to write with the correct value, but if the datatype changes for the same state then there may be write errors into the InfluxDB.
+The adapter detects this and will write these potential conflicting datapoints always directly, but write errors mean that the value is not written into the DB at all.
+So make sure to check the logs for such cases.

+Additionally InfluxDB do not support "null" values, so these are not written at all into the DB.

 ## Installation of InfluxDB

+**Only influxDB >= v0.9 supported, v1.0 recommended**

 The installation package for windows and other OS's can be downloaded [here](https://www.influxdata.com/downloads/).

 Before you start influxd.exe under windows, you must edit influxdb.conf file to remove all linux paths.
 You can use ioBroker certificate as certificate: